Who can administer

 Cardiac arrhythmias

-- Up to 5mg at rate of 1 to 2mg per minute, repeated after five minutes if necessary.
+- Initially, up to 5mg at rate of 1 to 2mg per minute, repeated after five minutes if necessary.
 A total dose of 10 to 15mg generally proves sufficient

 - Due to risk of pronounced drop in blood pressure, special care should be taken if systolic blood pressure is less than 100mmHg